 Cast: Greg Rowe, Peter Cummins, David Gulpilil

 Why See This Film: An excellent family film, good for adults and children, this is a strong, touching story of a young boy and his few companions living on the amazingly wild South Australian coastal region of Coorong, with its endless lagoons, bush and beach.
 Although Greg Rowe, the young actor, is excellent, and David Gulpilil is great as Fingerbone, the pelican steals the show.
 This film is one of only a few to highlight our amazing wildlife, after Skippy, the long-running TV show about a Kangaroo, led the way in the 1960s.
-Red Dog is the only other Australian animal film that springs to mind, although it’s good to see the new film Oddball (which I have yet to see) doing so well.
+Red Dog is the only other Australian animal film that springs to mind, although it’s good to see the new film Oddball did so well.
 Storm Boy won the AFI best film award in 1977.

 If you liked this film, try: Satellite Boy (105), Red Dog (192), Walkabout (17)